-New furnace installation costs typically range from around $2,500 to $6,000 for labor with professional installation.
-Prices for installation and labor cost will depend on a number of factors, like brand and unit size, but generally cost average of $4,200.
+New furnace installation costs typically range from around $3,800 to $7,200 for labor with professional installation.
+Prices for installation and labor will depend on a number of factors, like brand and unit size, but generally run around $4,200.

 Furnace installation costs include the time it takes to install the furnace, where it’s being installed, how difficult it is to install, and whether or not new ductwork needs to be installed.
 On average, furnace installation costs approximately $4,200.
 Additional factors that can affect furnace installationcosts are the fuel type, brand, size and energy efficiency.

 Furnaces today are much more efficient than the hulking behemoths we remember from our childhood.
 That means that you have a host of different options when you’re looking to purchase your new unit.
 Furnaces with higher Fuel Utilization Efficiency Rating, or AFUE, run more efficiently and therefore cost more to purchase upfront, but end up saving you money in the long run on your utility costs.
 As you search for your new furnace, keep in mind that a jump from a standard-efficiency furnace to a high-efficiency furnace can cost anywhere between $400 and $1,000 more depending on the size and energy source.